A visual introduction to information theory: Channel coding

 \paragraph{Continuous encoders}

-It is also possible to optimize encoders in the case of continuous sources/channels.
-That is, a source is represented by a probability density function, and encoder is a continuous function (if it is deterministic) or a conditional probability density function (if it is stochastic).
+Encoders can also be optimized for continuous sources and channels.
+That is, a source is represented by a probability density function, and the encoder is a continuous function (if it is deterministic) or a conditional probability density function (if it is stochastic).
 In this setting, the entropies become differential entropies, which have a less clear intuitive interpretation and can in some cases take on infinite values (Section \ref{differential_entropy_sec}).
 However, the gradients of these entropies are well defined and do not suffer from such mathematical difficulties, making gradient-based optimization possible \cite{Bell1995}.
 Still, there remain many difficulties to optimizing mutual information in both continuous and discrete settings, particularly in high-dimensional settings, and this remains an active area of research \cite{poole2019}.